-War in Ukraine brings rare sight in Russia: Protests in dozens of cities against Putin and the attacks
+Attack on Ukraine brings rare sight in Russia: Protests in cities against Putin and invasion

 “I am against this war.
 I believe that this war between Russia and Ukraine is being waged to cover up the robbery of Russian citizens and to distract their attention from the problems that exist within the country, from the degradation of the economy.”

 He said the war would lead to many casualties and ruined lives.
-Navalny said, “this group that has now seized power” was waging war to cling to the spoils of office, including palaces in Moscow and on the Black Sea.
+“This group that has now seized power” was waging war to cling to the spoils of office, he said, including palaces in Moscow and on the Black Sea.

 His arrest a year ago provoked the biggest protests seen in Russia in cities across the country.
 On Thursday, the anger and dismay for many Russians was just as visceral, although many were afraid to risk a criminal record and jail for taking to the streets.